 The growth of our business may depend in part on our ability to acquire or in-license additional intellectual property or proprietary rights.
 For example, our programs may involve product candidates that may require the use of additional intellectual property or proprietary rights held by third parties.
 Our product candidates may also require specific formulations to work effectively and efficiently, which may be covered by intellectual property rights held by others.
 We may also develop products containing combinations of our compositions and pre-existing pharmaceutical compositions, and could be required by the FDA or comparable foreign regulatory authorities to provide a companion diagnostic test or tests with our product candidates, both of which may also be covered by intellectual property rights held by others.
-We may be unable to acquire or in-license any relevant third-party intellectual property rights that we identify as necessary or important to our business operations at a reasonable cost or on reasonable terms, if at all.
-The licensing or acquisition of third-party intellectual property rights is a competitive area, and several more established companies may pursue strategies to license or acquire third-party intellectual property rights that we may consider attractive or necessary.
-These established companies may have a competitive advantage over us due to their size, capital resources and greater clinical development and commercialization capabilities.
+We may be unable to acquire or in-license any relevant third-party intellectual property rights is a competitive area, and several more established companies may pursue strategies to license or acquire third-party intellectual property rights is a competitive area, and several more established companies may have a competitive advantage over us due to their size, capital resources and greater clinical development and commercialization capabilities.
 In addition, companies that perceive us to be a competitor may be unwilling to assign or license rights to us.
-In cases where we are unable to procure sufficient rights to third-party intellectual property rights, we might need to cease use of the compositions or methods covered by such third-party intellectual property rights and/or develop alternative approaches that do not infringe, misappropriate or otherwise violate such intellectual property rights.
-This could entail additional costs and development delays, and the development of such alternatives may not be feasible.
-Even if we are able to obtain a license under such intellectual property rights, any such license may be non-exclusive, which may allow our competitors access to the same technologies licensed to us.
-Any of the foregoing could prevent us from developing or commercializing one or more of our product candidates, or force us to modify such product candidates, or to cease some aspect of our business operations, which could have a material adverse effect on our business.
+In cases where we are unable to procure sufficient rights to third-party intellectual property rights, we might need to cease use of the compositions or methods covered by such third-party intellectual property rights and/or develop alternative approaches that do not infringe, misappropriate or otherwise violate such intellectual property rights, and the development of such alternatives may not be feasible.
+Even if we are able to obtain a license under such intellectual property rights, and the development of such alternatives may not be feasible.
+Even if we are able to obtain a license under such intellectual property rights, any such license ma